biphasic/website/content/posts/event-cameras-2025-part1/index.md

 date: 2025-08-13
 lastmod: 2025-08-13
-draft: true
+draft: false

 tags: ["Event cameras"]
 summary: "Built for speed, looking for the mainstream: Promising commercial markets for event cameras."
 ---

-After spending eight years working with event-based cameras, I recently stepped down as CTO of Neurobus and transitioned to a role in the field of robotics in London.
+Earlier this year, stepped down as CTO of [Neurobus](https://neurobus.ai) and transitioned to a role in the field of robotics in London.
 Despite that shift, I still believe in the potential of event cameras, especially for edge computing.
 Their asynchronous data capture model is promising, but the technology isn’t quite there yet.
-In this article, I want to outline the main markets that I think could drive the adoption of event cameras and also talk about what’s currently holding the technology back.
+In two parts, I want to outline the main markets that I think could drive the adoption of event cameras and also talk about what’s currently holding the technology back.

 ## Industry landscape
 Fifteen years ago, the market for event cameras barely existed.
 Today, it’s worth around 220 million dollars.
 That rate of growth is actually in line with how most sensor technologies develop.
 LiDAR, for example, was originally created in the 1970s for military and aerospace applications.
 It took decades before it found its way into mainstream products, with broader adoption only starting in the 2010s when autonomous vehicles began to emerge.
 Time-of-flight sensors were originally explored in the 1980s, but only became widespread after Apple introduced Face ID in 2015.